 So if you have a longing to breed chicks from your own flock, you'll need a male to do it.
 It's one of the main reasons backyard chicken keepers have a roo (or two) in their flock.

 Of course, there are some drawbacks for your hens - see this article for more information about that - but they're manageable.

-And who doesn't want to have a few home-grown chicks around the yard?
+And who doesn't like having a few home-grown chicks around the yard?

 You'll have heard of the pecking order.
-It's what happens between hens in the same flock.
-There's a hierarchy of dominance, and those hens who are at the top of the pecking order can become quite brutal with others lower down.
+It's what happens between chickens in the same flock.
+There's a hierarchy of dominance, and those who are at the top of the pecking order can become quite brutal with others lower down.

 It can go so far as a hen, particularly if she's ill or injured, being attacked mercilessly - sometimes even to death.
 You wouldn't think it of hens - such peaceable, quiet creatures as they are.

 Having a male in the flock can help balance that pecking order since, in the male-dominated world of nature, roos are always at the top.

 That's what their "aggression" is about.
 Male chickens are aggressive only because they are doing their job.